 Click-to-Call-In Match Block

-The application uses this block to compare the caller's information with the details of the original request, such as the access code they entered, the number they called from, or the number they dialed.
+The application uses this block to compare the customer's information with the details of the original request, such as the access code they entered, the number they called from, or the number they dialed.
 If a match is found, the additional information that was submitted with the original request is returned to the block.

 Using this block